Is There Counseling For Depression?

 Loss of interest in activities that you used to enjoy

 Lack of motivation for work

 Either having difficulty sleeping or sleeping too much

 Experiencing a loss of appetite or overeating regularly

 Feeling sad or down

 Withdrawal from family and friends while also feeling lonely

 Low energy levels

-When most people think about the symptoms of depression, they think of mental and emotional symptoms.
-However, there are also physical signs of depression as well that many people fail to recognize.
+Sleep issues are also common for people with depression.
+An early morning awakening or late night up is common for people with depression because they may have difficulty falling or staying asleep.When most people think about the symptoms of depression, they think of mental and emotional symptoms, but there are also physical signs of depression that many people fail to recognize.
+They may mistake symptoms of depression as a physical medical condition.
 They can include the following:

 Pain throughout the body

 Problems with your digestive system